k21971/CrecelleHack/doc/variantfixes.md

 # 1.4

 ## Races
+- Elf
+  - Elves are not used to meat.
+They take an alignment penalty and begin throwing up after eating any kind of meat.
 - Gnome
   - Gnomes start the game at the top of the gnomish mines.
   - Gnomes have many new inventory substitutions.
   - Gnomes hunger more slowly.
   - Gnomish knights begin with saddled large dogs.

+## Roles
+- Barbarian
+  - Barbarians begin with cram rations rather than food rations, potentially resulting in inventory substitutions.

 ## New Items
 - Gnomish Pointy Hat